-- 1. It will be the responsibility of a student's IEP team or 504 team to determine whether any medically necessary treatment must be provided to the student within the school setting in order for the student to access their education, pursuant to section 504 of the federal "Rehabilitation Act of 1973", 29 U.S.C. sec.
+- 1. It will be the responsibility of a student's school-based team, including the student's IEP team or 504 team, as applicable (hereinafter "Team"), to determine whether any medically necessary treatment must be provided to the student within the school setting in order for the student to access their education, pursuant to section 504 of the federal "Rehabilitation Act of 1973", 29 U.S.C. sec.
 794, as amended, and Title II of the federal "Americans with Disabilities Act of 1990." - 2.
-When making the determination whether medically necessary treatment must be provided within the school setting, the student's IEP team or 504 team will invite the private health-care specialist who ordered or recommended the medically necessary treatment to attend the student's IEP meeting or 504 meeting at which the issue will be discussed.
-The invitation will include the option for the private health-care specialist to submit information in writing that can be reviewed at such IEP meeting or 504 meeting.
-The invitation will be given not less than ten (10) calendar days in advance of the IEP or 504 meeting.
+When making the determination whether medically necessary treatment must be provided within the school setting, the student's Team will invite the private health-care specialist who ordered or recommended the medically necessary treatment to attend the student's Team at which the issue will be discussed.
+The invitation will include the option for the private health-care specialist to submit information in writing that can be reviewed at the student's Team meeting.
+The invitation will be given not less than ten (10) calendar days in advance of the Team meeting.

-- 3. As part of the IEP team's consideration of whether medically necessary treatment must be provided in the school setting, at least 20 days before the scheduled IEP meeting, the student's parent shall execute a release authorizing the private health-care specialist who ordered or recommended the medically necessary treatment to speak with one or more members of the IEP team in order to provide information about when or where the treatment must be provided.
-The parent shall also provide the IEP team with a copy of the treatment plan or order designating the service as medically necessary. - 4.
-Nothing in this policy will be construed to prevent the district from using its own staff, if qualified, or contracting with a qualified provider of its choice to provide medically necessary treatment that a student's IEP team or 504 team has determined must be provided in the school setting pursuant to section 504 of the federal "Rehabilitation Act of 1973", 29 U.S.C. sec.
+- 3. As part of the Team's consideration of whether medically necessary treatment must be provided in the school setting, at least 20 days before the scheduled IEP meeting, the student's parent shall execute a release authorizing the private health-care specialist who ordered or recommended the medically necessary treatment to speak with one or more members of the Team in order to provide information about when or where the treatment must be provided.
+The parent shall also provide the Team with a copy of the treatment plan or order designating the service as medically necessary. - 4.
+Nothing in this policy will be construed to prevent the district from using its own staff, if qualified, or contracting with a qualified provider of its choice to provide medically necessary treatment that a student's Team has determined must be provided in the school setting pursuant to section 504 of the federal "Rehabilitation Act of 1973", 29 U.S.C. sec.
 794, as amended, and/or Title II of the federal "Americans with Disabilities Act of 1990." - 5.
 Nothing in this policy will be construed to require the district to permit a third party to determine or provide special education or related services in the school setting in a way that interferes with the districts' obligations and authority under federal law.